-Combinatorial optimization.
-The experimental results demonstrate that our approach is a versatile tool for solving a broad range of difficult combinatorial problems in a convenient way.
-For example, the user can focus on how to choose a constraint vector appropriate for the application he is interested in, rather than to worry about heuristics and technical details in order to avoid bad local minima.
-Across several different application fields we obtained meaningful solutions according to the criterion which was optimized.
-The optimization problem (9) suggested by Herault and Horaud [34], for instance, is a useful saliency measure for perceptual grouping but has gained only a mixed reputation in the literature [63] due to the combinatorial complexity involved.
+broad range of difficult combinatorial problems in a convenient way.
+For example, the user can focus on how to choose a constraint vector appropriate for the application he is interested in, rather than worrying about heuristics and technical details in order to avoid bad local minima.
+Across several different application fields, we obtained meaningful solutions according to the criterion that was optimized.
+The optimization problem (7) suggested by Herault and Horaud [33], for instance, is a useful saliency measure for perceptual grouping, but has gained only a mixed reputation in the literature [63] due to the combinatorial complexity involved.
 Our approach considerably mitigates this latter problem.

-Convex vs. spectral relaxation.
+Convex versus spectral relaxation.
 We have shown in Section 3.5 that convex relaxation always provides a tighter relaxation of the underlying combinatorial problem in comparison to spectral relaxation.
-In fact, this improvement often can be made explicit by representing the convex optimum as solution to an eigenvalue optimization problem in terms of the multiplier variables.5 In many cases this theoretical result also turned out to be significant in practice: Spectral relaxation may yield a solution which doesn't make sense in respect of the chosen optimization criterion.
-Furthermore, spectral relaxation has a decisive disadvantage in the case of unsupervised classification.
-The suitability of the criterion for thresholding the eigenvector often depends on the particular data being processed.
+In fact, this improvement often can be made explicit by representing the convex optimum as solution to an eigenvalue optimization problem in terms of the multiplier variables.
+In many cases, this theoretical result also turned out to be significant in practice: Spectral relaxation may yield a solution that doesn't make sense in respect of the chosen optimization criterion.
+Furthermore, spectral relaxation has a decisive disadvantage in the case of unsupervised classification: The suitability of the criterion for thresholding the eigenvector often depends on the particular data being processed.

-Again we note (cf. Section 2.1) that alternative improvements of spectral relaxation techniques exist [58, 62].
+Again, we note (cf. Section 2.1) that alternative improvements of spectral relaxation techniques exist [58], [62].
 Concerning the normalized cut criterion (3), we suppose that the choice of a different constraint vector improves the classical spectral approach of Fiedler.
 In this respect, we have considerably generalized the approach by taking into account arbitrary constraint vectors.
 The effect of normalizing the Laplacian matrix in (3) on the tightness of the relaxation and the thresholding problem are difficult to analyze and left as an open problem.
-For very recent work based on the normalized cut criterion we refer to [45].
+For very recent work based on the normalized cut criterion, we refer to [45].

-5From the computational viewpoint, this representation is less convenient than the underlying convex optimization problem, however.
+3. From the computational viewpoint, however, this representation is less convenient than the underlying convex optimization problem.